sarpt/mpv-web-api/README.md

   - `playbackTimeChange` - mpv changed it's `playback-time` property
   - `playlistSelectionChange` - mpv changed it's `playlist` format node property - currently played playlist changed.
 This event is only partially mapped to mpv behavior, since playlists management is partially managed by the server.
   - `playlistCurrentIdxChange` - mpv changed it's `playlist-playing-pos` format node property - currently played entry in a playlist changed
-- `playlists` (all events privde whole playlist state) - events fire in response to external (and internal) requests to server related to playlists handling
+- `playlists` (all events provide whole playlist state) - events fire in response to external (and internal) requests to server related to playlists handling
   - `replay` - list of all playlists
   - `added` - a new playlist was added either by server itself (default/unnamed playlist) or an external client
   - `itemsChange` - set of playlist entries/items changed